roomforyeesus/hackathon-finder/README.md

 This was built ultilizing Svelte as the frontend, and Django as the backend.
 I used Django as an rest api, and orm to save user data to database.
 I used python to automate the confirmation emails, emailing the subscriber list every other day if there are any hackathons that match the criterias.
 ## Challenges I ran into
-It was a challenge to display the time data from the api because there were different formats and I didn't have enough time to figure out how to display the start and end dates properly after the query.
+It was a challenge to work with django's autorization using svelte.
+There was an issue where my headers with the token was being sent incorrectly by javascript to django.
+I just stuck with no authorization for the moment to build the app
 ## What I learned
-I learned a lot about svelte since it was my first time working with this framework but i already love it and the courier api is pretty useful, and it can actually connect a wide variety of apis which is nice because it saves you from going in your application and replacing your keys, and it sort of give you an interface to do some automations and things with the apis you connect.
-I also learned more about authorizations avaliable on Django and if it's usable in production.
+I learned a lot about svelte since it was my first time working with this framework but i already love it and the courier api is pretty useful. it can actually connect a wide variety of apis which is nice because it saves you from going in your application and replacing your keys, and it sort of give you an interface to do some automations and things with the apis you connect.
+I also learned more about authorizations avaliable on Django and which ones are useable in production.
 ## What's next for hackathon finder?
-I am not sure, but I will keep working on it if people end up finding it useful
+I am not sure, but I will keep working on it if i can think of new features or if people end up finding it useful